-The grounds are also the setting for events connected with Roman Week, which runs from 17th to 24th September.
+The grounds are also the setting for events connected with Roman Week, which runs in September.
 The Antonine Wall runs close to the House and the remains of a Roman fortlet can be seen.
 There is also a 12th century church.
-Kinneil Museum, located in the old coachhouse, is open 2-4pm.
+Kinneil Museum, located in the old coachhouse, is open from 12.00-4.00pm.

 Building Date: 16th century